-H. nana is more frequent in populations living in conditions of poverty and poor hygiene, particularly when fleas are present.
+H. nana is more frequent in populations, particularly children, living in conditions of poverty and poor hygiene, particularly when fleas are present.

 H. nana has 3 modes of infection:

 Indirect 2-host cycle: Rodents are the primary definitive hosts, and grain beetles, fleas, or other insects feed on contaminated rodent droppings as intermediate hosts; humans can become infected by ingesting parasitized insects.